 The best way to keep your film fresh is to buy it fresh.
 And when you’re on vacation in another country or region of the world, there’s likely to be some new films that you’ve never been able to try before.
 For example, Orwo and Agfa in Europe, or some of Fuji’s premium stocks in Asia.

-Even though you’ll still have to find a way to bring the film back home with you, at least you’ll only be able to run into trouble once.
-But if you’re around some reputable labs, you can also get your film developed locally and sent back home in the mail.
+Even though you’ll still have to find a way to bring the film back home with you, at least you’ll only be able to run into trouble with your undeveloped film in one direction rather than two.

 The film photos are usually my favorite, because it’s so forgiving.
 The photos don’t have to be clinically sharp to be good.
 And you’ll also have the option of making physical prints, which are much more fun to show your friends and family than digital files on a mobile phone.

-Do you have any tips and tricks that have helped you when travelling in foreign countries?
+Do you have any tips and tricks that have helped you when traveling in foreign countries?
 Let me know in the comments below!